top of page

 "You’ve already made the team.
 You’ve already met the standard.
 What you don’t yet know, you can learn."

-Imposter Syndrome in Sport vs. Career: What’s the Difference?
+Imposter Syndrome in Sport vs. Career: The Operational Split

 Aspect